John F. Savage

 “To be successful you must serve—not be served.”

-Although John F. Savage was a giant in the financial services industry, he was best known as a caring, practical, and humorous man who inspired those he met and gave back to his community.
+Although John F. Savage was a giant in the financial services industry, he was best known as a caring, practical, and humorous man.
+He inspired everyone he met and graciously gave back to his community.

 John Savage died of leukemia in 1993, but the company he helped build is recognized today as one of the 100 largest insurance and financial service agencies in the United States, according to the General Agents Management Association.

 The management team at Savage and Associates created a tribute video of their leader and mentor, John F. Savage.
 You can view it here.

 I knew John my entire life.
 It has been an honor and privilege to continue the teachings, the philosophies, and the attitude of John Savage at Savage and Associates—and in the Toledo community.
 My professional and personal life have been greatly influenced by John Savage.
 His infectious zest for life and the willingness to serve are what drive the organization today.Phil JohnsonSavage Advisor

 We were in Florida on vacation at my parents retirement village…an older gentleman was by the pool and asked me where we lived and what I did for a living.
 I told him I worked for Kelly Savage with Savage and Associates.
 He instantly remembered John Savage from MDRT meetings (he is a retired insurance representative) in the past and had nothing but great things to say about who John was.Beth HoyeAdministrative Assistant

 The last words to his kids were ‘Keep it Going.’
 We all knew what that meant.
 Family, faith, hard work, and integrity.
 As I reflect and look at how things are today, I know he would be so proud of how his wife is doing, he would be proud of how his children and, especially, his grandchildren are doing, and he would be very proud that Savage and Associates has continued to grow and thrive.Kelly SavageDaughter and Savage Advisor